 Although remarked on only briefly in the preceding sub-section, there are a number of subtleties to data interpolation, and multiple mechanisms may be used.
 In the current version of our system, we use a comparatively simple method, but this could readily be upgraded to something more sophisticated for problems requiring it.

 In principle, an arbitrary number of zones could be used to support interpolation to a single point.
-However, it is generally best for the interpolation stencil to extend away from the point by a number of zones that is no more than the number of ghost-zone layers (usually 2 to 3), in order to avoid complications with parallelization of the code.
+However, it is generally best for the interpolation stencil to extend away from the point by a number of zones that is no more than the number of ghost-zone layers (usually 2 to 3), so that the stencil does not extend into another processor's domain.

 For our current method, we employ tri-linear interpolation.
 We locate the grid corner closest to the interpolation point and define the stencil in 3D to be the centers of all eight cells touching that corner.
 This method works quite well when the dimensions of the cells in patch~A and patch~B are comparable (see Sec.~\ref{subsec:conservation}), but can lead to errors when they are not.
 In some sense, this is unsurprising: if there is structure on the finest scale supported by one of the patches, it cannot be well-represented by a much coarser grid in the other.
 However, the trouble can also move in the opposite direction because the eight cells in the finer grid nearest the interpolation point may together cover only a small part of the volume of the ghost-zone in question if its grid is much coarser.
 Sometimes errors of this latter variety can be substantially reduced by replacing the values in the inner layer of ghost-cells with a wider average over nearby cells.
 Such an operation effectively magnifies the volume of the finer-scale grid contributing to the coarser-grid ghost-cells.